ErnaH-beep/DND/SoftwareBlog/#6 Project Conclusion & Demonstration.md

 ## Project Outcome
 The application fullfills its objectives.
-The application is a prototype and further deveelopment is required for it to sucessfully act as a task management tool to assist teams and businesses.
-It will improve effficiency and clarity.
+The application is a prototype and further development is required for it to sucessfully act as a task management tool to assist teams and businesses.
+Key features that are currently implemented:
 - **Time & Task Management**: The application offers task planning to every user, which greatly assists in keeping an overview of the project.
 - **User Roles**: The use of user roles asisst the team or company to assign tasks and effecciently control the project and tasks within.
 This is made access control and data management techniques.
 - **Visuals**: Visuals, as on the dashboard and the kanban board, makes the application more intuitive for the users.
 Furthermore it assist in getting a quick data based overview of the project status.